SithumRaigamage/Demon-Slayer/README.md

 3. Open the `index.html` file in your web browser.

-4. Enter the name of a Demon Slayer character in the search bar and click the search button.

-5. View the detailed information and profile image of the character.
+4. View the detailed information and profile image of the character.